-Since the object, exerting tremendous gravitational force on the shiny neighbor, is not itself a star and since its mass is well above the limit of a neutron star (about 3.2 solar masses), it must be a black hole.
-This is in accord with the General Theory of Relativity which predicts existence of black holes.
+Since the object that is shown to be exerting a surprisingly tremendous gravitational force on the nearby heavenly body is not itself a star, and since its mass is well above the size of a neutron star, which is about 3.2 solar masses, experts say that it must be a black hole.
+This theory was created in accordance with the General Theory of Relativity that predicts the existence of black holes in space.

-Here’s what is going on in the case of Cygnus-X1 black hole.
-The visible blue star, designated HDE 226868, is continuously losing a portion of its gaseous mass to the nearby black hole.
-There is a vast stream of hot gas, which does not flow directly into the black hole.
-The torrent spirals around it and gradually works its way inward toward the boundary of no return called the event horizon.
-It is this superhot gas that emits flicking X-rays as its last groan and it is this radiation that reliably indicated the presence of Cygnus-X1 black hole.
-Many such cosmic demons have been detected since then.
-In fact, there are enough reasons to believe that all galaxies, including our milky way harbor a super massive black hole at their centre.
+In terms of what is currently going on in the case of Cygnus-X1, the visible blue supergiant variable star near the black hole, designated as HDE 226868, is continuously losing portions of its gaseous mass to the Cyg-X1.
+This is evident by the detection of a vast stream of hot gas that does not flow directly into the black hole.
+The stream instead spirals around the black hole and gradually flows its way inward and towards the black hole’s boundary of no return called event horizon.
+It is the star’s superhot gas that emits flicking that x-rays that signal as its last cry or groan, and it is also this radiation that indicated and showed the presence of Cygnus-X1 black hole on the sub-orbital spaceship in 1964.

 Because scientists have found out that they will be able to detect other black holes using x-ray sources, many such cosmic irregularities have been detected in space since then.
 In fact, there are enough reasons to believe that all galaxies may have a supermassive black hole at their center, although most black holes are still not detected until today.
 Thankfully, there are still no black holes detected in the Milky Way galaxy that can affect our solar system.